cycloptux/GiselleBot-Documentation/docs/source/fun_and_games/giveaway.rst

 ^^^^^^^^^^^^^^^^^^^
 Opens an editing menu for an existing giveaway in the current channel.
 The message ID is optional: if omitted, the most recent giveaway in the channel will be considered.

-You cannot edit a giveaway duration or channel.
+You cannot edit a giveaway duration, channel, list of restricted roles (if applicable) or maximum amount of users (if applicable, refer to the ``--max`` parameter).

 Examples
 ^^^^^^^^